BaileyKH/color-picker/README.md

 # Color Scheme Generator

 This application is a color scheme generator that allows users to select a color and a scheme mode to generate and display a variety of color schemes based on their choice.
-Users can see the color in both visual form and hex code, and can interact with the color outputs.
+Users can see the color in both visual form and hex code, as well as interact with the color outputs.

 ## Features